Are Bank Bonuses Worth It? Pros, Cons, and Tips to Consider

 Could lead to ChexSystems issues

 For as great as free money can be, the proverbial juice may not always be worth the squeeze when it comes to bank bonuses.
-While there are many great aspects of this line of obtaining extra money, there are also some drawbacks and even risks.
-Ultimately, those hoping to chase banking bonuses will need to assess their opportunities on a case by case basis and decide which make sense for them.
+And while there are many great aspects of this line of obtaining extra money, there are also some drawbacks and even risks.
+Ultimately, those hoping to chase banking bonuses will need to assess their opportunities on a case-by-case basis and decide which makes sense for them.
 Good luck!

 Author